igorski/fogpad/README.md

 ### Signing the plugin on macOS

 You will need to have your code signing set up appropriately.
-Assuming you have set up your Apple Developer account appropriately, you can find your sign identity like so:
+Assuming you have set up your Apple Developer account, you can find your signing identity like so:

 ```
 security find-identity -p codesigning -v